Determine the largest open intervals of the domain over which eac... | Study Prep in Pearson+

 Graphs of Common Functions

 The derivative of a function indicates its rate of change.
-If the derivative is positive over an interval, the function is increasing there.
-Analyzing the sign of the derivative helps find the largest intervals where the function is increasing.
+If the derivative f'(x) is negative over an interval, the function is decreasing there.
+Finding where f'(x) < 0 helps identify the largest open intervals where the function decreases.

 Recommended video: